Albert Kesselring: Salerno

 In November 1943, Kesselring met with Hitler.
 Kesselring gave an optimistic assessment of the situation in Italy and gave reassurances that he could hold the Allies south of Rome on the Gustav Line.
-Kesselring further promised that he could prevent the Allies reaching the Northern Apennines for at least six months.
+Kesselring further promised that he could prevent the Allies from reaching the Northern Apennines for at least six months.
 As a result, on 6 November 1943, Hitler ordered Rommel and his Army Group B headquarters to move to France to take charge of the Atlantic Wall and prepare for the Allied attack that was expected there in the spring of 1944.
 On 21 November 1943, Kesselring resumed command of all German forces in Italy, combining Commander-in-Chief South, a joint command, with that of Army Group C, a ground command.
 "I had always blamed Kesselring", Hitler told a conference in August 1944, "for looking at things too optimistically ... events have proved Rommel wrong, and I have been justified in my decision to leave Field Marshal Kesselring there, whom I have seen as an incredible political idealist, but also as a military optimist, and it is my opinion that military leadership without optimism is not possible."

 The Luftwaffe scored a notable success on the night of 2 December 1943 when 105 Junkers Ju 88s struck the port of Bari.
 Skilfully using chaff to confuse the Allied radar operators, they found the port packed with brightly lit Allied shipping.
 The result was the most destructive air raid on Allied shipping since the attack on Pearl Harbor in December 1941.
 Hits were scored on two ammunition ships and a tanker.
 Burning oil and exploding ammunition spread over the harbour.
 Some 16 ships were sunk and eight damaged, and the port was put out of action for three weeks.
 Moreover, one of the ships sunk, SS John Harvey, had been carrying mustard gas, which enveloped the port in a cloud of poisonous vapours.